-Advanced mechanics of solids Finite element methods Theory of continuous media Advanced dynamics Vibration, noise, and shock Engineering design optimization
+Advanced mechanics of solids Finite element methods Theory of continuous media Advanced dynamics Vibration, noise, and shock integral part of the curriculum.

-Availability of a graduate course may be dependent on student loading at the time the course is desired.
-In special cases, an advanced topics program in the subject area of interest may be arranged between the professor and student.
-THESIS - An original research project resulting in a finished thesis is an integral part of the curriculum.
 The schedule of classes is arranged to provide time during the final two quarters for concentration in this area of specialization.
 Topics are selected in the fifth quarter of the students program for approval by the Chairman, Department of Mechanical Engineering.
 A faculty advisor is assigned for consultation in designing and conducting a program of research.
 Considerable emphasis is placed on the production of a quality thesis.